Alpine-DAV/ascent/src/docs/sphinx/developer_docs/Parameter_Schemas.rst

 .. note::
     When writing schemas for this validator, assume:

     - only the fields documented here are supported
     - unsupported JSON Schema keywords are ignored unless explicitly handled by the validator
-      - several behaviors differ from standard JSON Schema because they are adapted to Conduit\'s data model
+    - several behaviors differ from standard JSON Schema because they are adapted to Conduit's data model

-API surface
+API Surface
 +++++++++++

 The public API is: